-The modular concept from last year's LG G5 was definitely innovative, but it did not have much success on the markets, to put it lightly.
+The modular concept from last year's LG G5 was definitely innovative, but it didn't have much success on the market, to put it lightly.
 Now, the South Korean company is starting out fresh in the hopes of a more successful year with the all-new flagship, the LG G6.
 The company says it checked off the wish list of things that users want to see in a smartphone, bringing us the largest display in the most compact device - and it seems to be paying off in South Korea, where 20,000 units were sold on the first day (the LG G5 sold 15,000 on its launch day).
-Buyers who pre-order from a special page will get a Google Home for free as an added bonus too.
-We got our hands on the device at the MWC 2017 press conference, here are our first impressions.
+You'll find a special deal for the G6 which includes a free LG Watch Style in the release date and price section below.
+Here is our full review.

 Highlight recent changes

 Choose Driving or Action-adventure.

 - 5331VotesOops!
 Seems like something went wrong.
 Reloading might help.

 - 15956VotesOops!
 Seems like something went wrong.
 Reloading might help.

 - ✕Small internal memory (32 GB)